 - Trigger Point Injections

-Spinal Pain-related services are provided in one convenient location.
-Physician office visits, x-rays, MRI imaging, CT scan imaging, physical therapy, decompression, alternative medicine, and interventional pain management procedures are all centralized at Palomar Spine & Pain’s Escondido location for patient convenience and ease of treatment.
+Spinal-related services are provided in one convenient location.
+Physician office visits, x-rays, MRI imaging, CT scan imaging, physical therapy, decompression, alternative medicine, and interventional pain management procedures are all centralized at the Palomar Spine & Pain’s Escondido location for patient convenience and ease of treatment.

 Spinal Injections Diagnose and Reduce Pain